-Daily Words of God | "The Vision of God's Work (3)" | Excerpt 289
+Daily Words of God: Exposing Religious Notions | Excerpt 289

 History is always moving forward, and the work of God is always moving forward.
 For His six-thousand-year management plan to reach its end, it must keep progressing in a forward direction.
 Each day He must do new work, each year He must do new work; He must launch new paths, launch new eras, begin new and greater work, and along with these, bring new names and new work.
 From moment to moment, the Spirit of God is doing new work, never clinging to old ways or rules.
 Nor has His work ever stopped, but is coming to pass with each passing moment.
-If you say that the work ofis immutable, then why did Jehovah ask the priests to serve Him in the temple, yet Jesus did not enter the temple despite the fact that, when He came, people also said that He was the high priest, and that He was of the house of David and also the high priest and the great King?
+If you say that the work of the Holy Spirit is immutable, then why did Jehovah ask the priests to serve Him in the temple, yet Jesus did not enter the temple despite the fact that, when He came, people also said that He was the high priest, and that He was of the house of David and also the high priest and the great King?
 And why did He not offer sacrifices?
 Entering the temple or not entering the temple—is all this not the work of God Himself?
 If, as man imagines, Jesus will come again and, in the last days, still be called Jesus, and still come on a white cloud, descending among men in the image of Jesus: would that not be a repetition of His work?
 Is the Holy Spirit capable of clinging to the old?
-All that man believes are notions, and all that man understands is according to the literal meaning, and also according to his imagination; they are at odds with the principles of , and do not conform to the intentions of God.
+All that man believes are notions, and all that man understands is according to the literal meaning, and also according to his imagination; they are at odds with the principles of the work of the Holy Spirit, and do not conform to the intentions of God.
 God would not work in that way; God is not so foolish and stupid, and His work is not so simple as you imagine.
 Based on everything that man imagines, Jesus will come riding on a cloud and descend in your midst.
 You shall behold Him who, riding a cloud, shall tell you that He is Jesus.
 You shall also behold the nail marks in His hands, and shall know Him to be Jesus.
 And He shall save you again, and shall be your mighty God.
 He shall save you, bestow upon you a new name, and give each of you a white stone, after which you shall be allowed to enter the kingdom of heaven and be received into paradise.
 Are such beliefs not the notions of man?
 Does God work according to the notions of man, or does He work counter to the notions of man?
 Do not the notions of man all derive from Satan?
 Has not all of man been corrupted by Satan?
 If God did His work according to the notions of man, would He not then become Satan?
 Would He not be of the same kind as His own creations?
 Since His creations have now been so corrupted by Satan that man has become Satan’s embodiment, if God were to work in accordance with the things of Satan, would He not then be in league with Satan?
 How can man fathom the work of God?
 Therefore, God would never work according to the notions of man, and would never work in the ways you imagine.
 There are those who say that God Himself said that He would arrive on a cloud.
 It is true that God said so Himself, but do you not know that no man can fathom the mysteries of God?
 Do you not know that no man can explain the words of God?
 Are you certain, beyond a shadow of a doubt, that you were enlightened and illuminated by the Holy Spirit?
 Surely it was not that the Holy Spirit showed you in such a direct manner?
 Was it the Holy Spirit who instructed you, or did your own notions lead you to think so?
 You said, “This was said by God Himself.”
 But we cannot use our own notions and minds to measure the words of God.
 As for the words spoken by Isaiah, can you with absolute certainty explain his words?
 Do you dare to explain his words?
 Since you do not dare to explain the words of Isaiah, why do you dare to explain the words of Jesus?
 Who is more exalted, Jesus or Isaiah?
 Since the answer is Jesus, why do you explain the words spoken by Jesus?
 Would God tell you of His work in advance?
 Not a single creature can know, not even the messengers in heaven, nor the Son of man, so how could you know?
 Man is too lacking.
 What is crucial for you now is to know the three stages of work.
 From the work of Jehovah to that of Jesus, and from the work of Jesus to that of this current stage, these three stages cover in a continuous thread the entire gamut of God’s management, and they are all the work of one Spirit.
 Since the creation of the world, God has always been at work managing mankind.
 He is the Beginning and the End, He is the First and the Last, and He is the One who begins an age and the One who brings the age to an end.
 The three stages of work, in different ages and different locations, are unmistakably the work of one Spirit.
 All those who separate these three stages stand in opposition to God.
 Now, it behooves you to understand that all the work from the first stage until today is the work of one God, the work of one Spirit.
 Of this there can be no doubt.